xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Replication/JSF_put_api_replication_inventory.md

   The call to */logger-follow* should use a *from* parameter with the value of the *lastLogTick* as reported by */inventory*.
-The call to */logger-follow* will return the *x-arango-replication-lastincluded* which will contain the last tick value included in the response.
+The call to */logger-follow* will return the *x-avocado-replication-lastincluded* which will contain the last tick value included in the response.

 - the client can then continuously call */logger-follow* to incrementally fetch new replication events that occurred after the last transfer.

-  Calls should use a *from* parameter with the value of the *x-arango-replication-lastincluded* header of the previous response.
+  Calls should use a *from* parameter with the value of the *x-avocado-replication-lastincluded* header of the previous response.
 If there are no more replication events, the response will be empty and clients can go to sleep for a while and try again later.